pwkwiek/retinal-images-segmentation/README.md

 input shape: 256x256xDEPTH

-where
+where:

-DEPTH = 3 for RGB images
+- DEPTH = 3 for RGB images

-DEPTH = 1 for R,G,B and grayscale images
+- DEPTH = 1 for R,G,B and grayscale images

 Achieved results: